AMenezes97/serosim/README.md

 of the paper.
 We then run the simulation and examine its outputs.

-In the *vignettes* folder, you can find a more detailed walk through of this simple README simulation titled *Extended_README.Rmd*.
+In the *vignettes* folder, you can find a more detailed walk through of this simple README simulation titled *quickstart.Rmd*.

 There are three additional complex vignettes/case studies in the *vignettes* folder.